ManicodeSecurity/Defending-DevOps/003-K8S-Cluster-Setup/lab.md

 ### Task 2: Running our Application in GKE
 1. Launch the application by creating a Kubernetes Deployment using the following command (this pulls down an image from Docker Hub so it may take a few minutes):

+Note: DO NOT CHANGE IMAGE NAME TO YOUR OWN - THIS IS AN IMAGE ON DOCKER HUB

 ```
-# DO NOT CHANGE IMAGE NAME TO YOUR OWN : )
 kubectl run link-unshorten --image=jmbmxer/link-unshorten:0.1 --port=8080
 ```